Argumentative Characterizations of (Extended) Disjunctive Logic Programs

 The similar ground of LP and ABA calls upon translation methods for revealing the exact relations between them, and for importing reasoning methods from one formalism to the other.
-For example, argumentative characterizations of logic programming have been proven useful for explanation~\cite{schulz2015characterising,schulz_toni_2016} and visualization~\cite{schulz2015graphical} of inferences in logic programming.
+For example, argumentative characterizations of logic programming have been proven useful for explanation~\cite{schulz2015characterising,schulz_toni_2016}, visualization of inferences in logic programming~\cite{schulz2015graphical}, and debugging of logic programs~\cite{thevapalan2021establish}.
 Among the works that relate LP and ABA we recall the one of Bondarenko et~al.~\cite{Bondarenko1997}, who were the first to show a correspondence between stable models (respectively, the well-founded model) of a normal logic program and stable extensions (respectively, the grounded extension) of the associated ABA framework (see Theorem~3.13, respectively Theorem~6.3 by~\cite{Bondarenko1997}), and the work of Caminada and Schulz~\cite{caminada2017equivalence,CS18} that provides a one-to-one correspondence between the 3-valued stable models~\cite{Prz90} (respectively, the regular models~\cite{YY94}) for normal logic programs, and complete labelings (respectively, preferred labelings) for ABA frameworks.
-A recent work by Wakaki~\cite{Wa20} shows that that answer sets of a (non-disjunctive) extended logic programs can be captured by stable extensions of the translated ABA frameworks.
-These works are restricted to logic programs, where atoms or their (classical) negations are allowed in the head of the rules.\footnote{In a follow-up work~\cite{Wa22}, which is based in the results in the short version of this work~\cite{HA19}, Wakaki also discusses disjunctive information.
-We shall refer to that work in the related work section.} Yet, a faithful modeling of real-world problems often requires to cope with \emph{incomplete knowledge\/}, which is not possible in the scope of such logic programs.
-This is a primary motivation in the introduction of \emph{disjunctive logic programs\/}, where disjunctions are allowed in the heads of the rules and negations (sometimes called `negation-as failure',~\cite{gelfond1991classical,Ll87}) may occur in the rules' bodies.
-Reasoning with uncertainty is also a principle motivation behind \emph{extended disjunctive logic programs\/}, where a classical negation is also permitted (both in the rules bodies and their heads.
+A recent work~\cite{Wa20} shows that answer sets of a (non-disjunctive) extended logic programs can be captured by stable extensions of the translated ABA frameworks.
+These works were restricted to logic programs, where only atoms or their (classical) negations are allowed in the head of the rules.
+Yet, a faithful modeling of real-world problems often requires to cope with \emph{incomplete information\/}, which is not possible in the scope of such logic programs.
+This is a primary motivation in the introduction of \emph{disjunctive logic programs\/}, where (classical) disjunctions are allowed in the heads of the rules and negations (sometimes called `negation-as failure',~\cite{gelfond1991classical,Ll87}) may occur in the rules' bodies.
+Reasoning with uncertainty is also a principle motivation behind \emph{extended disjunctive logic programs\/}, where a classical negation is also permitted, both in the rules bodies and their heads.
 Indeed, disjunctive logic programs have been efficiently implemented and widely applied, and so become a key technology in knowledge representation (see, e.g.,~\cite{su2015extensions}), although under the usual complexity assumptions, they were shown to be strictly more expressive than normal logic programs~\cite{eiter1997disjunctive,gottlob1994complexity}.